 I do not do, but what I hate I do.

 Those words are from the apostle, Paul.
 I think about them often ... especially in those moments when I choose to model the behavior I'd prefer not to see in others (at the office ... at home) ... when I don't Lead Simply.

 That picture above was the scene in our kitchen area recently here at InspireYourPeople.
 Not a tragedy, I understand.
-But, as some of you might remember, I wrote about a similar occurrence with my family at home earlier this year.
+But, as some of you might remember, I wrote about a similar experience at home with my family earlier in the year.
 My hope with that story was to inspire more thoughtfulness (noun: consideration of the needs of other people).
 It worked for some … but obviously not us.